dondenoncourt/aws_ses_bounce_mini_app/README.md

 ## Test Bouncing

 The free and default  version of AWS SES only lets you mail to verified address.
 So it is a bit of a problem to test bounces.
-But AWS provides a set of test email addresses you can use: (http://docs.aws.amazon.com/ses/latest/DeveloperGuide/mailbox-simulator.html)
+No problem, though, as AWS provides a set of test email addresses you can use: (http://docs.aws.amazon.com/ses/latest/DeveloperGuide/mailbox-simulator.html)

 That list contains an email that you can use to tests your bounce code.
 From my app I used:

 https://fast-cove-3541.herokuapp.com/mail_it?email=bounce@simulator.amazonses.com

 The simple_mail_controller#bounce method handled that bounce by sending myself an email the body of which contains the following ASW-SNS bounce JSON string:

 ```JSON